redCOMPONENT-COM/redSHOP/tests/README.md

 Download https://selenium.dev/downloads/.

-Put them in a single folder and run
+Put them in a single folder, unzip folder ChromeDriver and run
 ```java -Xmx256m -jar selenium-server-standalone-3.141.59.jar```

 change 3.141.59.jar to version selenium has been download